kwn/monolog-kafka-handler/README.md

 ## Usage

-In order to use Kafka handler for Monolog, you need to create an instance of `\RdKafka\ProducerTopic`, and inject it via constructor in Kafka handler.
+In order to use Kafka handler for Monolog, you need to create an instance of `\RdKafka\ProducerTopic`, and inject it using constructor in Kafka handler.
 Normally it should happen in your dependency injection container.
 Simple code showing how to create all necessary elements could be found below:

 ```php
 <?php